jaw162/eCommerce/README.md

     "react-toastify": "^9.0.8"

 This package was used for notifications for the user when making CRUD operations in the review sections of the products.
+This was mainly used for convenience-sake while I was trying to implement the CRUD functionality on the front and back end.

 As for the backend this will require more configuration, mainly due to the fact that you'll need a cloudinary account and some images for the products.
 The two packages needed are cloudinary-upload-provider and slugify, but these should be installed easily using